jwest33/EvoLora/README.md

 # LoRALab: Evolutionary LoRA Optimization Framework

 A framework for automatically discovering optimal LoRA (Low-Rank Adaptation) configurations through evolutionary algorithms.
-LoRALab leverages Unsloth faster training with less memory usage.
+LoRALab leverages Unsloth for faster training with less memory usage.

+## Important Notice

+**This project has been tested exclusively on:**
+- Windows 11
+- NVIDIA RTX 5060 Ti (16GB VRAM)
+- CUDA 12.8 (nvcc compiler)
+- Python 3.11
+- PyTorch 2.5.1+cu124

+Other configurations (Linux, macOS, different GPUs/CUDA versions) may work but have not been tested and may require adjustments.

 ## Key Features